sunilBisht1103/Linux_For_Dummies/Linux_Commands/File and Directory Operations/Commands.md

 Output
 . ./file1.txt ./file2.txt ./directory1 ./directory1/file3.txt

-Search for all files with the .txt extension in the current directory:

-To search for files by name, you can use the -name
+Search for all files with the .txt extension in the current directory and to search for files by name, you can use the -name

 ```bash
 find . -name "*.txt"
 ```
 ./file1.txt ./file2.txt ./directory1/file3.txt

 Search for all directories in the current directory: